Oral Acne Medication: What You Should Know

 The following three oral birth control tablets have received approval from the Food and Drug Administration (FDA):

-• Norgestimate and Ethinyl Estradiol are used in the medication Ortho Tri-Cyclen.
+- Norgestimate and Ethinyl Estradiol are used in the medication Ortho Tri-Cyclen.

-• Yaz, a combination of Drospirenone and Ethinyl Estradiol
+- Yaz, a combination of Drospirenone and Ethinyl Estradiol

 Others:

-• Spironolactone is an anti-androgen medication that can be used to treat acne in women who have high levels of androgens, which can contribute to acne.
-This drug is not FDA approved.
+- Spironolactone is an anti-androgen medication that can be used to treat acne in women who have high levels of androgens, which can contribute to acne.
+This drug is not FDA-approved.

-• Flutamide is another anti-androgen medication that can be used to treat acne in women.
-It works by blocking the action of androgens on the skin, reducing the amount of oil produced and preventing acne from forming.
+- Flutamide is another anti-androgen medication that can be used to treat acne in women.
+It works by blocking the action of androgens on the skin, reducing the amount of oil produced, and preventing acne from forming.

-While there are several treatment options available for acne, including oral medications, topical medications are often the first line of defenses.
+While there are several treatment options available for acne, including oral medications, topical medications are often the first line of defense.
 We will discuss the different types of topical medications available for acne and how they work.

 Topical Line of Treatment: